roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  The aroused expressions of the eavesdropping sluts were frozen.
 Each woman was wide eyed and watching.
 The tears were frozen on Heather's cheeks.
 Derek's pained face as he came was frozen in time.
 Helena's open mouthed scream was silent and unmoving.

  Her magnificent ass was frozen as it flexed when she came.
 Her asshole was frozen in place, quivering as she orgasmed.
 Her tits were frozen as they were being molded like dough in Derek's big hands.
 Her cunt was frozen as it squeezed Derek's cock, making it explode.
 And the semen exploding from Derek's dick was frozen in place, about to fill his wife's grandmother's fertile cunt, about to soak her eggs with his seed and no doubt knock her up.
-Report_Story #6